-Today's lunacy from the Mail on Sunday is a story about a woman who makes her 7 year old daughter wear deodorant to school because she is very active and gets a bit sweaty [here].
+Can a 7-year-old wear deodorant?
+That’s the question raised in the latest eyebrow-raising Mail on Sunday story about a woman who makes her 7-year-old daughter wear deodorant to school because she is very active and gets a bit sweaty [here].

-Despite the reason for this vigilence to her daughter’s personal hygiene being to prevent the poor child being bullied, her mother has chosen to share her daughter’s perspiration problems with the Media, thus ensuring that all anonymity is forfeit and, in my view, vastly increasing the likelihood that the girl will be subject to negative comments.
+Despite the reason for this vigilance to her daughter’s personal hygiene being to prevent the poor child being bullied, her mother has chosen to share her daughter’s perspiration problems with the media, thus ensuring that all anonymity is forfeit and, in my view, vastly increasing the likelihood that the girl will be subject to negative comments.

 If there’s one thing I have learned, smothering yourself in organic deodorant isn’t going to prevent it.